microsoft/TypeScript-New-Handbook/chapters/Basics.md

 greet("Maddison", new Date());
 ```

-> While the default target is ES3, nearly all running browsers support ES5.
+> While the default target is ES3, all modern browsers support ES5.
-> Today, developers can consider ES2015 ("ES6", over 95% of web browsers) as a target, unless compatibility with certain ancient client is important.
+> Today, developers should consider ES2015 ("ES6", over 95% of web browsers) as a target, unless compatibility with ancient clients is important.
 > If the client (browser or server) target is fixed, and you know for certain what level of ECMAScript ahead of time, it is best to that specific version.
 E.g. use `--target es2018` for NodeJS v10.

 ## Strictness